snooplsm/reported-plates/README.md

 # Reported - NYC 311 & NY TLC Complaint Simplifier

 ## About
 This web app focuses on bridging the gap between NYC 311 and NY TLC.
 It simplifies the process of reporting reckless driving or other infractions by requiring only a photo of the incident.
 If safely possible, include the license plate in the photo.

+Demo can be found [here](https://snooplsm.github.io/reported-plates)

 The app automatically extracts:
 - **License Plate** information